Declaring the procurement procedure unsuccessful

 1. The procedure shall be deemed unsuccessful, if

-2. The contracting authority shall have the right to declare the procedure unsuccessful
+2. The contracting authority shall have the right to declare the procedure unsuccessful, if

-there has not been submitted at least two tenders (proposals for solution) by the expiry of the time limit for submission of tenders in a single-stage procedure – except in case of negotiated procedures without prior publication - or in the tendering (dialogue) stage of a multi-stage procedure, or there has not been submitted at least two requests to participate by the expiry of the time limit for requests to participate in the participation stage of a multi-stage procedure; (This point entered into force on 1 January 2017.)
+e) there has not been submitted at least two tenders (proposals for solution) by the expiry of the time limit for submission of tenders in a single-stage procedure – except in case of negotiated procedures without prior publication - or in the tendering (dialogue) stage of a multi-stage procedure, or there has not been submitted at least two requests to participate by the expiry of the time limit for requests to participate in the participation stage of a multi-stage procedure;

-a serious infringement occured according to the entity granting subsidy for the public procurement or the entity exercising the process-integrated control of the public procurement stipulated by the law and, in accordance with the rules on procurement procedures, the lawfulness of the procedure cannot be restored by the contracting authority.
-(This point entered into force on 1 January 2017.)
+f) a serious infringement occured according to the entity granting subsidy for the public procurement or the entity exercising the control of the public procurement stipulated by the law and, in accordance with the rules on procurement procedures, the lawfulness of the procedure cannot be restored by the contracting authority;

 3. Where, in the case set out in paragraph 2(a), the procedure shall be declared unsuccessful because the financial cover, which had originally been available, was fully or partly withdrawn, the contracting authority shall provide information on the amount of the financial cover that had originally been available and shall inform those concerned which organisation, when and why took the decision on the withdrawal or redistribution of that amount.

-4. In the case set out in paragraph 2(b), the contracting authority can confirm the amount of the available financial cover with the data recorded in the electronic notice management system (request) at the time of the dispatch of the notice launching the procedure or with the data documented in the procurement procedure and provided to tenderers or candidates prior to the opening of final tenders at the latest, in the case of electronic auctions with the data recorded in the electronic system prior to the commencement of the auction.
+4. In the case set out in paragraph 2(b), the contracting authority can certify the amount of the available financial cover with the data recorded in the EPPS, until the opening of the tenders.
+If, for a reason under Article 41/C(1), the tenders are not opened in the EPPS, the contracting authority can confirm the amount of the available financial cover with the data recorded in the electronic notice management system (request) at the time of the dispatch of the notice launching the procedure or with the data documented in the procurement procedure and provided to tenderers or candidates prior to the opening of final tenders at the latest, in the case of electronic auctions with the data recorded in the electronic system prior to the commencement of the auction.